Thousands of people embark on nursing degrees every year with the ambition of becoming a fully qualified nurse.

 The Access to HE Diploma (Nursing) focuses specifically on teaching you everything you need to know ahead of studying your degree.

-The learning is highly focused to give you the best possible start.
-During the course of your studies you will learn about:
+The learning is highly focused on giving you the best possible start.
+During the course of your studies, you will learn about:

 In your Access to nursing course, you will also get an introduction to psychology, social factors in health care, inequalities in health and illness, poverty and health and equality and diversity within health care.